dhis2/training-docs/content/tracker_config/tg_programrules.md

 STOP - Have the participant’s perform Exercise 1 in the learner’s guide

-2. Create a program rule using the ANC program
+2. Create a program rule using the TB Treatment Program

-    1. If gravidity is one or less, hide parity
+    1. If sex is Male then hide Pregnant
     2. Test the rule

 STOP - Have the participant’s perform Exercise 2 in the learner’s guide